mozilla-mobile/mozilla-vpn-client/README.md

 From the inspector, type `help` to see the list of available commands.

+## Glean

+When the client is built in debug mode, ping contents will be logged to the client logs and will also be sent to the [glean debug viewer](https://debug-ping-preview.firebaseapp.com/pings/MozillaVPN) where they are retained for 3 weeks.

 ## Bug report

 Please file bugs here: https://github.com/mozilla-mobile/mozilla-vpn-client/issues